 The format welcomes participants of all ages and abilities, turning a simple game into meaningful support for your cause.

-Make your cornhole tournament simple and profitable with Zeffy's 100% free fundraising platform.
-From online registrations to offline tools for fundraising, you'll have everything needed to run a successful tournament while keeping 100% of the funds raised for your mission.
+Make your cornhole tournament simple and profitable with Zeffy's free fundraising platform — used by 100,000+ nonprofits who have raised over $2 billion for their causes.
+From online registrations to offline tools for fundraising, you'll have everything needed to run a successful tournament while keeping every dollar raised for your mission.

 Discover how to plan a successful 5K fundraiser using our comprehensive, step-by-step guide.
 Check out our free planning checklist and engage your community!